Free Range Exchange

 Ben and Cami started selling products at the La Crescent Farmers Market – Ben from his farm, Happy Horn’s Farm and Orchard, and Cami with her baked goods.
 When the opportunity to own their own building came up, they jumped.
 “With that possibility, I felt more comfortable with renovation and the blood, sweat, and tears that go with it,” Ben says.

 Once renovations were complete, they opened their doors and fired up the ovens.
 Cami’s passion for baking and cooking has led to some of Free Range Exchange’s most popular offerings: their many bakery choices, breakfast sandwiches, and delicious salads.
-Coupled with the partnerships they’ve fostered with local farmers and producers over the last two and a half years, Free Range Exchange is a true champion of community and local love.
+Coupled with the partnerships they’ve fostered with local farmers and producers since they’ve opened, Free Range Exchange is a true champion of community and local love.

-Driftless folks (and visitors) loving this model are in for a treat (maybe a fresh sticky bun?!), because Ben and Cami are planning to open a second Free Range Exchange location in La Crosse, Wisconsin, this fall.
-Watch for updates on Free Range Exchange’s Facebook page.
-And in the meantime, stop by in Hokah and grab a meal or a snack.
+Driftless folks (and visitors) loving this model are in for a treat (maybe a fresh sticky bun?!), because Ben and Cami have now opened a second Free Range Exchange location – 215 3rd St. N, La Crosse, Wisconsin.
+Watch for menu updates (and mouth-watering food pics) on Free Range Exchange’s Facebook page, or stop by in Hokah or La Crosse to grab a meal or a snack.
 Or maybe some picnic fare?
 Fall in the Driftless is the perfect time to stop and enjoy nature and the abundance our region has to offer.

 Name: Benjiman Horn